April 13, 2021

 This article is the fifth and final piece in our 5-part Employee Engagement and Culture Checklist for 2021 Series:

 Employee recognition is a continuously evolving space that has come a long way.
-Back when most employees spent their entire careers working for one company, pre-defined years of service awards and annual bonuses seemed to meet employees' recognition needs.
-But today, employee expectations have changed, and the organizations that want to remain successful are actively working to address these new expectations.
+Back when, most employees spent their entire careers working for one company and annual bonuses seemed to meet employees' recognition needs.
+Today, employee expectations have changed, and the organizations that want to remain successful are actively working to address these new expectations.

 In today’s HR departments, you’ll find culture specialists, total rewards managers, employee experience architects, and even chief happiness officers all dedicated to improving employee experience.
 What’s more, today’s c-suite is discussing employer brand, employee engagement, and stakeholder capitalism regularly.